quephird/saml-test/README.md

 ## Explanation of SSO using SAML

-Below is a diagram illustrating the conversation between all three parties.
+Below is a diagram illustrating the conversation between all three parties in this demo project.

 ```
                                                     +-------+